dritter-sap/zibaldone/odb-graph-data-loader/README.md

 ### Misc

 When inserting vertices and edges without defining a schema in the class makes the records schema-less.
 In other words, the classes do not have the fields, and thus they cannot be used (e.g., for index creattion: cf. https://github.com/orientechnologies/orientdb/issues/6415).
+Solution could be `create property <class-name>.<field-name> <data-type>`, which can then be used, e.g. for indexing like `create index <index-name> on <class-name> (<field-name>) NOTUNIQUE`.

 ### Summary